HiKapok/PSROIAlign/README.md

 Update:

-- Add support for mean pooling (default is max pooling)
+- Added support for mean pooling (default is max pooling)
+- PsRoIAlign now support oriented RoI inputs (for both max and mean pooling).

 Futher Work:

+- Check if there is need to ensure the convex of polygon
-- Improve PSROIAlign to support oriented ROI inputs.
+- Improve performance

 ##  ##
 The MIT License